nakulkharat18/TemperatureConverter/README.md

-# This program is used to convert temperature from celsius to fahrnhite and kelvin
+# This program is used to convert temperature from celsius to fahrenheit and kelvin